ariporad/olin-cafe-f22/labs/03_rv32i_part2/docs/CPU.md

 ### State Machine

+_Note: Avi said that it was alright to not include schematics since I'd already moved past that part of the process and it didn't make a lot of sense to backtrack and re-create them._

 The CPU's main state machine lives in `rv32i_multicycle_core.sv`.
 Each state is active for exactly one clock cycle, then transitions to another state (it is legal for a state to transition back to itself in some limited cases, such as `S_HALT` and `S_ERROR`).
 The states are as follows:

 ![CPU finite state machine diagram](imgs/cpu_fsm.jpg)